 Spey Bay in Moray has the largest shingle beach in Scotland, with a diverse habitat of vegetation, salt marshes and reed beds.
 There is a history of intensive salmon fishing.
 Nowadays, it’s a wildlife paradise.
-You can often spot bottlenose dolphins, out at sea or feeding at the mouth of the River Spey.
+You can often spot bottlenose dolphins, either out at sea or feeding at the mouth of the River Spey.
 Located just by the beach is The Scottish Dolphin Centre, their mission being to raise awareness of whales and dolphins and efforts to protect them.
-It’s also a haven for breeding birds and has a rich diversity of plants and flora to enjoy, as well as the butterflies they attract.
+It’s also a haven for breeding birds and there is a rich diversity of plants and flora to enjoy, as well as the butterflies they attract.

 My chat with Mary, from the Scottish Dolphin Centre.